Dhritionly/Financial_Sentiment_Analysis/README.md

 ```

+## How Generative AI Assisted in Coding

+Generative AI played a crucial role in developing this project by providing code snippets and logic for various NLP and machine learning tasks.
+This significantly accelerated the development process, especially for complex components where specialized knowledge might otherwise be required.

+Here's how Generative AI was used to obtain the code for this project:

+1.  **Clear Problem Definition:** The process begins by clearly defining the specific task or problem at hand.
+For example, "How do I load a CSV into a pandas DataFrame and inspect its first few rows?"

+2.  **Specific Prompting:** Instead of vague questions, precise prompts were given to the AI.
+The more detail provided (e.g., desired libraries, data structure, expected output), the better the generated code.

+    -   **For Data Loading:**

+        -   _Prompt Example:_ "Write Python code using pandas to load a CSV file named 'Data.csv' with 'ISO-8859-1' encoding.
+Then, display the first 5 rows of the DataFrame."

+        -   _Result:_ This would generate code similar to: `df=pd.read_csv('Data.csv', encoding = "ISO-8859-1")` and `df.head()`.

+    -   **For Text Preprocessing (Removing Punctuation and Lowercasing):**

+        -   _Prompt Example:_ "How can I remove all non-alphabetic characters from text columns (0 to 24) in a pandas DataFrame called `data` and convert them to lowercase?
+Also, rename the columns to '0', '1', '2', etc., for easy access."

+        -   _Result:_ This would yield code similar to:

+            ```
+            data.replace("[^a-zA-Z]"," ",regex=True, inplace=True)
+            list1= [i for i in range(25)]
+            new_Index=[str(i) for i in list1]
+            data.columns= new_Index
+            for index in new_Index:
+                data[index]=data[index].str.lower()

+            ```

+    -   **For Bag-of-Words Feature Extraction:**

+        -   _Prompt Example:_ "Generate Python code using `sklearn.feature_extraction.text.CountVectorizer` to implement a Bag-of-Words model with 2-word n-grams.
+Fit it on a list of headlines called `headlines`."

+        -   _Result:_ This would produce:

+            ```
+            from sklearn.feature_extraction.text import CountVectorizer
+            countvector=CountVectorizer(ngram_range=(2,2))
+            traindataset=countvector.fit_transform(headlines)

+            ```

+    -   **For RandomForestClassifier and Prediction:**

+        -   _Prompt Example:_ "Provide Python code using `sklearn.ensemble.RandomForestClassifier` to train a classification model with 200 estimators and 'entropy' criterion.
+Then, use this trained model to make predictions on a new dataset called `test_dataset`."

+        -   _Result:_ This would give:

+            ```
+            from sklearn.ensemble import RandomForestClassifier
+            randomclassifier=RandomForestClassifier(n_estimators=200,criterion='entropy')
+            randomclassifier.fit(traindataset,train['Label'])
+            predictions = randomclassifier.predict(test_dataset)

+            ```

+    -   **For Model Evaluation Metrics:**

+        -   _Prompt Example:_ "Show me how to calculate and print the confusion matrix, accuracy score, and classification report in Python using `sklearn.metrics` for `test['Label']` and `predictions`."

+        -   _Result:_ This would generate:

+            ```
+            from sklearn.metrics import classification_report,confusion_matrix,accuracy_score
+            matrix=confusion_matrix(test['Label'],predictions)
+            print(matrix)
+            score=accuracy_score(test['Label'],predictions)
+            print(score)
+            report=classification_report(test['Label'],predictions)
+            print(report)

+            ```

+3.  **Iterative Refinement and Debugging:** The generated code was then integrated into the Jupyter Notebook.
+If errors occurred or the output wasn't as expected, the AI was prompted with the error messages or refined requirements until the desired functionality was achieved.
+This iterative process of prompting, executing, and refining was key to building the project components.

 ## Future Enhancements

 -   Explore more advanced NLP techniques (e.g., TF-IDF, Word Embeddings, or Transformer-based models from Hugging Face for more nuanced sentiment capture).